mihaifm/HIBPOfflineCheck/readme.md

 ## Prerequisites

 - Download the [pwned-passwords-ordered-2.0.txt](https://downloads.pwnedpasswords.com/passwords/pwned-passwords-2.0.txt.7z.torrent) file from
 haveibeenpwned.com [password list](https://haveibeenpwned.com/Passwords).
 Use the torrent if possible, as suggested by the author.

-It's important that you get the __ordered by hash__ version of the file.
+    __It's important that you get the -ordered- version of the file, the plugin uses it for fast searching__.
 - Extract the file from the 7zip archive
 - Place the `pwned-passwords-ordered-2.0.txt` in the same location as `KeePass.exe`